Distance: 5.8 miles One Way | Time: 2.5 – 3.5 hours | Level: Easy – Moderate | Dog Friendly

-While the trail is pretty straight froward there are a couple of spots where you could take a wrong turn.
+While the trail is pretty straightforward there are a couple of spots where you could take a wrong turn.
 Make sure to download the AllTrails app for reference.

-Unfortunately, once we got to the end of Sulphur Creek Route we had to hike the road 3 miles back to the Visitor Center.
+Unfortunately, once we got to the end of the Sulphur Creek route we had to hike the road three miles back to the Visitor Center.
 It’s not ideal but the hike is worth it.